 Notification of Acceptance or Rejection

-Notification of acceptance or rejection will be sent to the corresponding author by the end of September 2021.
+Notification of acceptance or rejection will be sent to the corresponding author by mid-September 2021.
 Please note that only the corresponding author will receive this email concerning the abstract and is responsible for informing all co-authors of the status of the abstract.
 Authors whose abstracts have been accepted will receive instructions for the presentation of their abstract.

-It is not allowed to submit an abstract that has been published and/or is likely to be published before the ISPAD Abstract submission deadline (23 July 2021 23:59 hrs.
-CET).
+It is not allowed to submit an abstract that has been published and/or is likely to be published before the ISPAD Abstract submission deadline (30 July 2021 23:59 CET).
 The Scientific Committee has the right to withdraw an abstract if this data has already been published.
-However, ISPAD accepts the submission of abstracts that have been presented in recent months at local, national or regional diabetes meetings (e.g. ADA, DDG, EASD).
+However, ISPAD accepts the submission of abstracts that have been presented in recent months at local, national or regional diabetes meetings (e.g. ADA, DDG, EASD, ATTD, etc.).

 Late breaking abstract submission

-NOTE: due to the extension of the submission and reviewing abstract process, there will be exceptionally NO late breakers abstracts submission this year.
+NOTE: due to the extension of the submission deadline and reviewing abstract process with regard to the digital format of the ISPAD conference , there will be exceptionally NO late breakers abstracts submission this year.